Jack Nicklaus (series): Jack Nicklaus Perfect Golf (2016)

 Jack Nicklaus Perfect Golf was developed by Perfect Parallel, and was released for Linux, macOS and Microsoft Windows through Steam in 2016.
 Perfect Parallel was primarily a golf services company, and it previously released the game as Perfect Golf in January 2015, through Early Access on Steam, before releasing Jack Nicklaus Perfect Golf on Steam on May 3, 2016.
 Jack Nicklaus Perfect Golf featured 12 courses upon its release, including the real Bethesda Country Club in Bethesda, Maryland.
 The game features 20 game modes, including match, skins, stroke, better ball, foursome, and scramble.
 The game also includes a multiplayer option.
 At the time of its release, there were plans to eventually allow players to create their own modes, which could also be shared with others.

 Polygon described the game's 2016 release as "a strangely low-key launch" considering it was "a sports title with such a big name attached to it."
 A course of Jack Nicklaus' Muirfield Village was released for the game in June 2016.
 Other real-life courses had been created by the company and were expected to be added into the game later in the year.
 The company expected to release the game for Xbox One by the end of 2016, and discussions were also held about releasing it for PlayStation 4.
+However, as of 2025, the game was not released on Xbox or Playstation, while the Steam version has been renamed as simply Perfect Golf, presumably for licensing reasons.